To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Introduction

-Pretraining builds up parametric knowledge but incurs substantial training cost, while retrieval is effectively free during training but depends on retrieval quality and introduces inference-time overhead.
-Understanding how to optimally trade off these two mechanisms is essential for designing efficient and scalable LM systems.
-We study this empirically across model scales ranging from 30M to 3B parameters, systematically varying both the amount of pretraining data and the size of the retrieval datastore constructed from the same underlying corpus.
+Pretraining internalizes information in model parameters, while retrieval makes corpus information available as context at inference time.
+Understanding the tradeoff between these two mechanisms is essential for designing efficient, scalable language model systems.
+We study this empirically across model scales ranging from 30M to 3B parameters, systematically varying the amount of pretraining data and the size of the retrieval datastore constructed from the same corpus (Figure~\ref{fig:intro}).
 We evaluate across a diverse set of benchmarks spanning multiple domains and knowledge types.
 In summary, we make the following contributions:

-\begin{itemize}[topsep=0pt,leftmargin=8mm,itemsep=0pt,partopsep=0pt,parsep=2pt] \item We show that the relationship between pretraining and retrieval is structured but non-trivial, with retrieval yielding scale- and regime-dependent, non-monotonic effects. \item To characterize this interplay, we model performance as a function of both pretraining tokens and retrieval tokens, revealing an approximate scaling law over this two-dimensional allocation space and enabling quantification of their substitutability. \item We identify a scale-dependent crossover point beyond which retrieval becomes an efficient substitute for pretraining. \end{itemize}

-Taken together, our findings establish a unified scaling perspective on parametric and non-parametric knowledge, and provide practical guidance for RAG-aware training.
-Rather than treating pretraining and retrieval as separate design choices, we show they can be jointly optimized under a fixed data budget, enabling efficient use of large-scale corpora.
+\begin{itemize}[topsep=0pt,leftmargin=6mm,itemsep=0pt,partopsep=0pt,parsep=2pt] \item We introduce an interaction scaling law and show that retrieval gains depend on model size, pretraining exposure, and evaluation target: smaller, less-pretrained models gain more in gold-answer likelihood, while larger, more-pretrained models gain more in choice-normalized probability and accuracy. \item This distinction separates likelihood scaling, which measures support for the correct answer, from decision-level scaling, which is relevant when optimizing downstream accuracy. \item We show that retrieval gains are strongly front-loaded: a median \(91\%\) of the largest observed gain is realized with one datastore token per model parameter, followed by sharply diminishing improvements at larger datastore sizes. \item By comparing held-out and reused datastores, we separate the benefit of accessing novel information from that of re-accessing information seen during pretraining.
+Reuse preserves \(72\text{--}92\%\) of the held-out retrieval gain.